lookbook-hq/booklet/README.md

 </details>

 ## Installation

 > [!IMPORTANT]
-> Booklet has not yet been published as a gem.
-These instructions are for illustrative purposes only at this point.
+> Booklet is not yet ready for public use - these instructions are for illustrative purposes only at this point.
+> See the [Development status](#development-status) section for more info.

 Booklet is both a **command line tool** and a **library**.